baloise/ws-itsec_owasp/HowTo.md

 You can use your own server with GitPitch / revealJS which brings many advantages.
 HowTo [see here](https://github.com/gitpitch/gitpitch/wiki/Server-Deploy-Instructions) or do some googling.
 However, here I am only going to explain how to use the GitPitch service (free-edition).

 A pitch mainly consist of three files + resources:
  - PITCHME.md -> Here is the actual pitch written, in markdown.
-[GitPitch syntax](https://gitpitch.com/docs/getting-started/delimiters/)
+[GitPitch Syntax](https://gitpitch.com/docs/getting-started/delimiters/).
+[Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
  - PITCHME.yaml -> Configuration file.
 For example change the footnote or specify your own Stylesheet (CSS)
  - PITTCHME.css -> Stylesheet.
 For example to use a custom font or change the [code-block layout](https://github.com/baloise/ws-itsec_owasp/issues/9).
  - res/ -> Here you put your PNGs, code-snippets and so on.
 No need to name this `res` or even create a folder for resources, it's just how this project is constructed.

 ..those get scraped and rendered by GitPitch.
-Therefore your Repository must be public (Free Version) and you have to provide the correct URL like this:
+Therefore your repository must be public (Free Version) and you have to provide the correct URL like this:
 ```
 # Generic
 https://gitpitch.com/<USER>/<Repository>/<BRANCH>#/